wbduraes/Workshop/README.md

 # Workshop
-Repo for VS Code Workshop
+Repo for VS Code Workshop and all other stull